 624. Investigation into acts against discipline

-(1) Where an allegation is made that a member or cadet has committed an offence against the discipline of the Force the officer designated by the Commissioner for that purpose or the officer in charge of the region or branch in which the member or cadet is stationed shall cause an investigation to be made by a commissioned officer or non-commissioned officer (in subregulation (2) called “the investigating officer”) into the allegation.
+(1) Where an allegation is made that a member or cadet has committed an offence against the discipline of the Force the officer designated by the Commissioner for that purpose or the officer in charge of the region or branch in which the member or cadet is stationed shall cause an investigation to be made by a commissioned officer or non-commissioned officer (in subregulation (2) called the investigating officer) into the allegation.

 (2) The investigating officer shall on completing his investigation make his report to the officer by whom he was appointed to make the investigation.